dcreager/libcork/docs/errors.rst

    Call a function that returns a pointer, when your function returns an ``int``.
 If the nested function call returns an error, we propagate that error on.

+.. function:: void rpe_check(call)

+   Call a function whose return value isn't enough to check for an error, when your function returns a pointer.
+We'll use :c:func:`cork_error_occurred` to check for an error.
+If the nested function call returns an error, we propagate that error on.

 .. function:: void rpi_check(call)